 Discussions will be based on the review comments on the current working set.
-For unification issues, the submitters should present evidence documents showing that the suspected unifiable ideographs are distinctively used as non-cognate characters in the same region, or that they cannot be unified in accordance with Annex S. When IRG member bodies have reached a consensus that two ideographs are unifiable, the submitter concerned should take one of the following actions, and the decision must be recorded.
+For unification issues, the submitters should present evidence documents showing that the suspected unifiable ideographs are distinctively used as non-cognate characters in the same region, or that they cannot be unified in accordance with Annex S. When the IRG member bodies haves reached a consensus that two ideographs are unifiable, the submitter concerned should take one of the following actions, and the decision must be recorded.

-a.
-Withdraw the duplicate ideograph and map it to the existing standardized or working set ideograph.
-Withdraw the now-unified ideograph and add a new source reference to the existing standardized or working set ideograph.
-This is particularly important if the existing standardized or working set ideograph to which it is unified does not yet have an assigned source reference that corresponds to the member body that submitted the now-unified ideograph.
+- a.
+Withdrawed the now-unified ideograph and add a new source reference to the existing standardized or working set ideograph.
+This is particularly important if the existing standardized or working set ideograph to which it is unified does not yet have an assigned source reference that corresponds to the member body that submitted and the now-unified ideograph. - b.
+Register the now-unified ideograph in a new or an existing IVD collection as a new IVS, particularly if the existing standardized or working set ideograph to which it is unified already has an assigned source reference that corresponds to the member body that submitted the now-unified ideograph.

-a.

-b.
-Submit the ideograph as a compatibility ideograph character.
-Register the now-unified ideograph in a new or existing IVD (Ideographic Variation Database)-collection as a new Ideographic Variation Sequence IVS), particularly if the existing standardized or working set ideograph to which it is unified already has an assigned source reference that corresponds to the member body that submitted the now-unified ideograph.